nmshah1609/CMPT459-Course_Project/Milestone2/README.md

 ## Some Things to know:
-Please make sure that there is an empty 'models' directory to save the models outside the 'src' folder
+Please make sure that there is a 'models' directory to save the models outside the 'src' folder